-Regular readers may remember a while back I reviewed one of my favorite website speed testing tools: GTMetrix.
-Speed testing is an essential task for all website owners: giving insight into how fast our sites load, under various circumstances, and at different times of the day.
+Regular readers may remember that a while back I reviewed one of my favorite website speed testing tools: GTMetrix.
+Speed testing is an essential task for all website owners, providing valuable insight into how fast our sites load under various circumstances and at different times of the day.

 In this article, I’ll take a look at Pingdom, one of the best-known website monitoring and speed testing tools currently available.
-At first glance, Pingdom may seem like a relatively simple testing tool — due to its at-first-glance-quite-basic free speed test — but once you register, a whole world of other features become available.
+At first glance, Pingdom may seem like a relatively simple testing tool — because of its seemingly basic free speed test — but once you register a whole world of other features becomes available.

 Free Speed Tests

-I use speed tests like this when I’ve completed development work on a project.
+I use speed tests such as this when I’ve completed development work on a project.
 When you launch a site, there are so many little things you need to tend to it’s normal to forget some of them.
-Tools like this allow me to go through each issue and work through the corresponding solutions.
+Tools such as this allow me to go through each issue and work through the corresponding solutions.

-Something many newbie users don’t realize though, is it’s important to test more than just your website’s homepage.
-Your single article, product and other pages will likely give very different results.
-After all, more often than not, when coming from search engines and other links to your site, visitors will likely be arriving at your site on just these types of pages!
+Something many newbie users don’t realize, though, is that it’s important to test more than just your website’s homepage.
+Your single article, product and other pages will likely give very different results, and, when coming from search engines and other links to your site, visitors will most likely be arriving on just these types of pages.

-The one tool that Pingdom doesn’t give you — but GTmetrix does — is a separate view for PageSpeed and YSlow scores.
-All-in-all Pingdom gives you everything you need to analyze your website and make it faster.
-What’s more, they’ve recently updated their website to make it beautifully presented as well, let’s take a look at what everything means:
+The one tool Pingdom doesn’t give you (but GTmetrix does) is a separate view for PageSpeed and YSlow scores, but, all in all, Pingdom gives you everything you need to analyze your website and make it faster.
+The Pingdom website has also recently been updated to make it beautifully presented — let’s take a look:

-This is the section I use most when testing sites.
-It acts as a checklist you can go through to make your site faster.
-Click on the arrows to see details and follow the guidelines to resolve the issues.
-Note that in some cases you may not have control over everything you need in order to bring the score up to 100%.
-That’s OK though, the goal is to tick off as many as possible, don’t overly stress if you still have a few hard-to-solve yellow warnings at the end of your efforts.
+This is the section I use most when testing sites — it acts as a checklist you can go through to make your site faster.
+Just click on the arrows to see details and follow the guidelines to resolve the issues.
+Note: In some cases, you may not have control over everything you’d need to bring the score up to 100%, but that’s okay — the goal is to tick off as many as possible.
+Don’t stress if you still have a few hard-to-solve yellow warnings at the end of your efforts.

-The response codes section is especially useful if your website has been up and running for a while.
-It tells you what’s going on with all the resources you are loading on the page.
-200 and 300 class statuses are usually A-OK, you want to weed out all 400 and 500 class errors though.
+The response codes section is especially useful if your website has been up and running for a while, telling you what’s going on with all the resources you’re loading on the page.
+Two hundred and 300-class statuses are usually A-OK, but you’ll want to weed out all 400 and 500-class errors.

-You can also use the waterfall (again: more on this in a moment) to figure out which resources are giving you 404 and 500 errors and take the appropriate steps to remove or modify you site.
+You can also use the waterfall (more on this in a moment) to figure out which resources are giving you 404 and 500 errors, and take the appropriate steps to remove them or modify your site.

 There are four tables that give you information about the distribution of your content and your requests.

 The requests by content type table shows the number of requests your site is making — another way to optimize your site.
-If you’re pulling in 49 separate scripts like this test site is doing, perhaps it is time to concatenate them into one — or at least a few.
+If you’re pulling in 49 separate scripts like this test site is doing, perhaps it’s time to concatenate them into one (or at least a few).

 The icon on the left indicates the type of content being requested.
-If the response is not of the 200 class you’ll see an alert icon — hover over it for more information.
+If the response isn’t of the 200 class, you’ll see an alert icon — hover over it for more information.
 Next comes the request URL and the request size.
 Finally, there’s a horizontal bar graph that shows you when and how the resource loaded.

-For local resources it’s a good idea to keep an eye on the connect sizes.
+For local resources, it’s a good idea to keep an eye on the connect sizes.
 Lengthy connect times can indicate a problem with your host — assuming your site is otherwise well configured.
-Search for long bars which hinder the loading of your website, external resources with a lengthy DNS or other metric — these should be weeded out.
+Search for long bars that hinder the loading of your website, or external resources with a lengthy DNS or other metric — these should be weeded out.

 While the free version looks nice, it doesn’t really offer anything substantial over-and-above GTmetrix.
-When you grab a pro account however, things change quickly: Pingdom becomes a powerhouse of handy features.
-Let’s take a look at all you can do with Pingdom Pro:
+When you grab a pro account, though, Pingdom becomes a powerhouse of handy features.
+Let’s take a look at all you can do with Pingdom Pro.

-Uptime monitoring (note: your host may not be as reliable as you think) is the most basic type of monitoring Pingdom offers.
+Uptime monitoring (your host may not be as reliable as you think) is the most basic type of monitoring Pingdom offers.
 It consists of a graph that combines the average response time with any downtime your site may experience.
-I recently updated my site, taking it offline for about three days, take a look at how Pingdom reacted:
+I recently updated my site, taking it offline for about three days.
+Take a look at how Pingdom reacted:

-As a quick test, I took my site down for 4-5 minutes to see if Pingdom would catch it.
-As you can see from the tiny red pip along the bottom — it did, I even got an email within 2 minutes of taking the site down, pretty impressive.
+As a quick test, I took my site down for four to five minutes to see if Pingdom would catch it.
+As you can see from the tiny red pip along the bottom, it did — I even got an email within two minutes of taking the site down.
+Pretty impressive!